How To Create An Invoice In QuickBooks Pro

 If desired, you can select a sales representative to attach to the invoice.

 Step 7: Add Items

 Choose which items to include in your invoice using the drop-down menu.
-If needed, you can click <Add New> to create a new item.
-Repeat this step as many times as needed in order to include all of your customer’s items.
+If needed, you can click “<Add New>” to create a new item.
+Repeat this step as many times as necessary to include all of your customer’s items.

 Step 8: Adjust Item Quantity

 Once you’ve added your items, be sure to adjust the item quantity, as QuickBooks automatically leaves this field blank.